 Just think about what your great-grandparents ate.
 Diabesity was not a problem in their day, and that was because they ate a naturally SANE diet.

 6. Eating at least 10 servings of non-starchy vegetables is crucial for preventing diabesity.

 Eating a minimum of 10 servings of non-starchy vegetables per day is a crucial part of the SANE Solution for a few good reasons.

-Non-starchy vegetables have water, fiber and – surprise – protein, which fills you up quickly and keeps you full longer.
-Though vegetables are carbohydrates, the fiber slows the transport of glucose into your bloodstream, which keeps your blood glucose levels down.
+Non-starchy vegetables have water, fiber, and – surprise – protein, which fills you up quickly and keeps you full longer.
+Though vegetables are carbohydrates, their fiber slows the transport of glucose into your bloodstream, which keeps your blood glucose levels down.

 Non-starchy vegetables lower your setpoint weight, they are nutritious, and they are impossible for your body to store as fat.

 Dark green, leafy vegetables are your best choices, and they are amazingly easy to incorporate into your diet.
 Chop up spinach and add it to a salad or add it to a batch of homemade vegetable soup.
 Spinach and kale are excellent choices for a green smoothie.